openstack/manila/doc/source/devref/hpe_3par_driver.rst

 `driver_handles_share_servers` extra-spec.
 This ensures that the share will be created on a backend that supports the requested driver_handles_share_servers (share networks) capability.
-For the HP 3PAR driver, this must be set to False.
+For the HPE 3PAR driver, this must be set to False.

 Another common Manila extra-spec used to determine where a share is created is `share_backend_name`.
 When this extra-spec is defined in the share type, the share will be created on a backend with a matching share_backend_name.

-The HP 3PAR driver automatically reports capabilities based on the FPG used for each backend.
+The HPE 3PAR driver automatically reports capabilities based on the FPG used for each backend.
 Share types with extra specs can be created by an administrator to control which share types are allowed to use FPGs with or without specific capabilities.
-The following extra-specs are used with the capabilities filter and the HP 3PAR driver:
+The following extra-specs are used with the capabilities filter and the HPE 3PAR driver:

-- `hp3par_flash_cache` = '<is> True' or '<is> False'
+- `hpe3par_flash_cache` = '<is> True' or '<is> False'
 - `thin_provisioning` = '<is> True' or '<is> False'
 - `dedupe` = '<is> True' or '<is> False'

-`hp3par_flash_cache` will be reported as True for backends that have 3PAR's Adaptive Flash Cache enabled.
+`hpe3par_flash_cache` will be reported as True for backends that have 3PAR's Adaptive Flash Cache enabled.

 `thin_provisioning` will be reported as True for backends that use thin